 Would you like it a bit spicier?
 Just amp up the amount of red pepper flakes!
 You can always taste this as it goes to see the spice level that you are comfortable with.

 There is no need for any pectin in this recipe, it will thicken as you cook.
-Just boil it gently while stirring occasionally until the mixture is just thick enough to mound on a spoon.
+Use a heavy bottom large pot and just heat and simmer gently while stirring occasionally at the beginning.
+Then stir frequently until the mixture is just thick enough to mound on a spoon.

 What Do You Eat with Tomato Jam?

 We have had a tomato chutney or chili many times and have always loved it with Tourtiere for the holidays!
-A tomato jam is very similar to these and goes perfectly with the savory meat pie.
+This thick jam is very similar to these and goes perfectly with the savory meat pie.

-So what to you use this condiment for along with my amazing omelet I had or tourtiere?
+So what do you use this sweet tomato condiment for along with the amazing omelet I had or tourtiere?
 Try it with these yummy choices:

 - Add it to a grilled cheese sandwich or a ham and brie!